 - 4 cups cauliflower florets

-- 1/2 medium kabocha squash peeled, seeded and cubed
+- 1/2 medium kabocha, acorn or delicata squash peeled, seeded and cubed

 - 4 cups Brussels sprouts halved